mhulse/grunt-html-boiler/README.md

 **Note:** The above URL will depend upon your local development environment; for previewing my projects I use [XAMPP](http://www.apachefriends.org/index.html).

+Alternatively, you could setup [`grunt-contrib-connect`](https://github.com/gruntjs/grunt-contrib-connect) ([#37](../../issues/37)).

 ### Edit

-At this point, you can modify any of the files, especially the ones found in the `source/files/` directory.
+At this point, you can modify any of the files, especially the ones found in the `build/files/` directory.

-Modify `source/package.json` to meet the needs of your repo/project.
+Modify `build/package.json` to meet the needs of your repo/project.

 **Note:** The `production` key’s value is the URI where the final production files will live.